RobinBoers/dotfiles-legacy/README.md

 ### Openbox setup

 I use the Yaru theme for openbox,
-the Yaru theme for GTK+ and the Yaru icon theme.
+the Yaru theme for GTK+, KvYaru for Qt and the Yaru icon theme.
 I like Yaru.

 The dock (plank) is on the left like in Unity and for the wallpaper I'm using nitrogen.